apollo

 Drug Interactions

-Drug-Drug Interaction: CARVEDILOL may have interaction with pain killers (aspirin), calcium channel blocker (amlodipine), water pills (furosemide, hydrochlorothiazide), thyroid medicines (levothyroxine).
+Drug-Drug Interaction: Carvedilol may have interactions with pain killers (aspirin), calcium channel blockers (amlodipine), water pills (furosemide, hydrochlorothiazide), and thyroid medicines (levothyroxine).

-Drug-Disease Interaction: Avoid taking CARVEDILOL if you have bronchitis, asthma, emphysema (a lung condition causing shortness of breath), severe liver disease, heart block, slow heart rate, or sick sinus syndrome (abnormal heart rhythms caused by malfunction of heart’s natural pacemaker).
-If you have diabetes, coronary artery disease, fluid retention, thyroid disorder, angina (chest pain), kidney disease, slow heartbeats, Raynaud’s syndrome (a circulatory problem), or pheochromocytoma (tumor in the adrenal glands), inform your doctor before taking CARVEDILOL.
+Drug-Disease Interaction: Avoid taking Carvedilol if you have bronchitis, asthma, emphysema (a lung condition causing shortness of breath), severe liver disease, heart block, slow heart rate, or sick sinus syndrome (abnormal heart rhythms caused by malfunction of the heart’s natural pacemaker).

 Drug-Drug Interactions Checker List: